 Doerr’s short stories and essays have won five O. Henry Prizes and been anthologized in The Best American Short Stories, New American Stories, The Best American Essays, The Scribner Anthology of Contemporary Fiction, and lots of other places.
 His work has been translated into over forty languages and won the Barnes & Noble Discover Prize, the Rome Prize, the New York Public Library’s Young Lions Award, a Guggenheim Fellowship, an NEA Fellowship, an Alex Award from the American Library Association, the National Magazine Award for Fiction, four Pushcart Prizes, two Pacific Northwest Book Awards, four Ohioana Book Awards, the 2010 Story Prize, which is considered the most prestigious prize in the U.S. for a collection of short stories, and the Sunday Times EFG Short Story Award, which is the largest prize in the world for a single short story.
 All the Light We Cannot See was a #1 New York Times bestseller, remained on the New York Times Bestseller List for over 200 weeks, and is being adapted as a limited series by Netflix.

 Doerr lives in Boise, Idaho with his wife and two sons.
-He teaches now and then in the low-residency MFA program at Warren Wilson College in North Carolina.
-His book reviews have appeared in the New York Times and Der Spiegel, and he writes a regular column on science books for the Boston Globe.
+A number of media interviews with him are collected here.
 Though he is often asked, as far as he knows he is not related to the late writer Harriet Doerr.

-If you’re interested in reading some of his work online, you can find three essays at Orion, a story at Granta, and you can watch the actor Damian Lewis reading part of Doerr’s story “The Deep” here.
-Or watch Martha Stewart chat with Anthony here.
+If you’re interested in reading some of his work online, you can find a number of essays here, a story at Granta, and you can watch the actor Damian Lewis reading part of Doerr’s story “The Deep” here.